How we handle personal information

 In general, we do not use or disclose personal information for another purpose unless one of the following applies:

-- the individual would reasonably expect us to use or disclose the information for that other purpose and it is either related or, in the case of sensitive information, directly related to the purpose for which it was collected
+- you would reasonably expect us to use or disclose the information for that other purpose and it is either related or, in the case of sensitive information, directly related to the purpose for which it was collected

 - it is required or authorised by or under an Australian law or a court/tribunal order